Te Pīhopatanga o Te Waipounamu: Structure

 Te Pīhopatanga is governed by the Hui Amorangi, a representative synod that meets annually.
 The executive committee meets four times a year, as well as the meeting of the Hui Amorangi Trust Board.

 Te Pīhopatanga comes under the episcopal leadership of Te Pīhopa o (the Bishop of) Te Waipounamu.

 Bishop

 The first Pīhopa o (Bishop of) Te Waipounamu was John Gray, who was consecrated bishop in 1996 and died in November 2015.

 Richard Wallace was nominated at the Electoral College of 23–25 September 2016 to be the second Pīhopa o (Bishop of) Te Waipounamu.
 He was duly consecrated on 21 January 2017 and installed that month.
-Wallace died on 6 January 2024, and his successor is expected to be elected in early to mid 2026.
+Wallace died on 6 January 2024.

+Susan Wallace was named as bishop-elect on 30 April 2026; she is the daughter of her predecessor, Richard Wallace.
+She was ordained and installed as bishop in Christchurch on 6 June 2026.
+Wallace was previously vicar general and manahautū of Te Hui Amorangi ki Te Waipounamu; she is the first woman to lead the Amorangi, the second indigenous woman to be elected bishop in Aotearoa, New Zealand and Polynesia, and the first Anglican bishop with a moko kauae.